meowstercatel/Forecast/README.md

 # Forecast
 A good-looking desktop app to check the current and future weather.

+## Goal
+The goal of this project is to provide the user a nice-looking weather app.

 ## User interaction
 The user can check the weather and other information like wind speed, UV index, etc. That's pretty much it.